 We’ve pruned hundreds of trees every year.
-Learned how to manage the many pests and diseases that plague them, without using any damaging chemicals.
-We’ve harvested, packed, stored, and marketed dozens of different varieties, and got to know their different characteristics.
+Learned how to manage the many pests and diseases that plague them, without using any toxic chemicals.
+We’ve picked, packed, stored, and sold dozens of different varieties, and got to know their different characteristics.

 You could say we know apples.

 So when we recommend apples as one of the best fruit trees to grow at home, we’re speaking from experience.

 Why do apples make such great backyard trees?